Table of Contents

 The best regular savings accounts over 60s have access to?

-Some people are interested in the best regular savings accounts for over 60s as they expect them to offer better interest rates.
+Some people interested in finding the best ISA rates for over 60’s turn their attention to the best regular savings accounts for over 60s as they expect them to offer better interest rates.
 They do, but you have to tread carefully.

-First of all, some regular saving accounts are flexible, and some are not.
-If you open one that isn’t flexible, they will expect you to pay in a certain amount every year.
+First of all, some regular standard savings accounts are flexible, and some are not.
+If you open one that isn’t flexible, they will expect you to contribute a certain amount every year.
 Typically, the sum is between £25 to £300 pa.
 If you don’t comply, you might lose interest, and your account could be closed.
 You may also find that there are restrictions on taking money out.

-The other disadvantage with regular savings accounts is that you will have to pay tax on any interest according to your tax bracket.
+The other disadvantage with regular savings accounts is that you will have to pay tax on any interest according to your PSA and income tax bracket.

 Consider the number of funds available.
 How much does the platform charge?
 Transfer out fees?
 Account closure fee?
 Fund dealing charges?
 Which platform is easiest to use?
 A comparison site makes it easy to compare ISA rates and other options.
 Similarly, an investment consultant can help you choose the right platform for you with the best interest rates.
 They can help you pick the best investment for your needs.